The-FaZe/online-action-recognition/README.md

 * GPUs are required for training and testing.
 * Google Colab

-We trained and tested our model on two Tesla K-80 GPUs (BA-HPC in Bibliotheca Alexandrina).
-You can finish training on only one GPU but testing will get you stuck due to the lack of Cuda memory as you feed the network one video at a time during test phase.
+We trained and tested our model on two Tesla K-80 GPUs (BA-HPC in Bibliotheca Alexandria).
+You can finish training on only one GPU(eg:Google Colab). but testing will get you stuck due to the lack of Cuda memory as you feed the network one video at a time during test phase.

 We ran and debugged all our codes on Google Colab, and once the model is ready for training, we switched to BA_HPC.